namanshah3003/TechnoLab/README.md

 # TechnoLab
-Tachno Lab is IT Consulatncy Website made using HTML,CSS and JavaScript
+Tachno Lab is IT Consulatncy Website made using HTML,CSS and JavaScript and Bootstrap 5.